Vegan vs A Plant Based Diet – I’m sure you’ve heard both terms by now – but what do they really mean?

 So you see – it’s not just about diet.

-However, this often means since their emphasis is on the animals, their diet and maybe even their health, may not be the greatest.
+However, this often means since their emphasis is on the animals – even though their own personal diet, and maybe even their health, may be lacking.

 You can eat Daiya Cheese Pizza and Boca Burgers all day long and call yourself Vegan.
 Will you be healthy?